-Select a value from the drop down of Trigger Enabled field to specify a status for the trigger: Enable Disable, Replica Always.
+Select a radio button in the Enabled Status field to specify a status for the trigger: Enable Disable, Replica Always.

 Use the drop-down listbox next to Trigger function to specify an existing function.
 A trigger function takes an empty argument list, and returns a value of type event_trigger.

-Select a value from the drop down of Events field to specify when the event trigger will fire: DDL COMMAND START, DDL COMMAND END, or SQL DROP.
+Select a radio button in the Events field to specify when the event trigger will fire: DDL COMMAND START, DDL COMMAND END, or SQL DROP.

 Click the Security Labels tab to continue.

 Use the Security tab to define security labels applied to the trigger.
 Click the Add icon (+) to add each security label.